Diversity Initiative Governance

-The project leader (Fabien Potencier) will have the right to veto any actionable item, regardless of the vote of the initiative's key players.
-The project leader may, at their discretion, also appoint other people from among the initiative's key players to also have the right to veto - in such a case these people are expected to use appropriate judgement to know when to use a "no" vote or a veto.
+The project leader (Fabien Potencier) will have the right to veto any actionable item, regardless of the vote of the initiative’s guidance team.
+The project leader may, at their discretion, also appoint other people from among the initiative’s guidance team to also have the right to veto - in such a case these people are expected to use appropriate judgment to know when to use a “no” vote or a veto.
 Any single veto will reject an actionable item.

-The purpose of having members with the right to veto is to prevent a "people's majority" from overruling the core interests of the Symfony project.
-This will encourage communication between proposing members, the initiative's key players and the Core Team to create realistic proposals, and in return any veto will come with a full explanation (not just a justification).
+The purpose of having members with the right to veto is to prevent a “people’s majority” from overruling the core interests of the Symfony project.
+This will encourage communication between proposing members, the initiative’s guidance team and the Core Team to create realistic proposals, and in return any veto will come with a full explanation (not just a justification).

-Key players have the right to vote on proposals for actionable items.
-The quorum of "yes" or "no" votes required for a decision to be considered valid is at least 75% of active, appointed key players - to abstain from voting means that vote will not be counted towards the quorum.
-For an actionable item to pass, approval from greater than 50% of the voting key players is required.
+The guidance team have the right to vote on proposals for actionable items.
+The quorum of “yes” or “no” votes required for a decision to be considered valid is at least 75% of active, appointed members of the guidance team - to abstain from voting means that vote will not be counted towards the quorum.
+For an actionable item to pass, approval from greater than 50% of the voting guidance team members is required.
 Use or management of finances/donations require at least a two-thirds majority to pass.

-The initiative should be led by an effective team of key players that provide strategic guidance in line with the initiative's aims and values, including a shared understanding with fellow key players to ensure that these are being delivered effectively and sustainably.
+The initiative should be led by an effective guidance team that provides strategic guidance in line with the initiative’s aims and values, including a shared understanding with fellow initiative members to ensure that these are being delivered effectively and sustainably.

-Key players should act with integrity: adopting values which help achieve the initiative's purposes, even where difficult or unpopular decisions are required.
-Key players should undertake their duties, aware of the importance of confidence and trust in the initiative from the wider community, and ultimately acknowledges shared responsibility for the reputation of the Symfony project like the Core Team.
+The guidance team should act with integrity: adopting values which help achieve the initiative’s purposes, even where difficult or unpopular decisions are required.
+Guidance team members should undertake their duties, aware of the importance of confidence and trust in the initiative from the wider community, and ultimately acknowledges shared responsibility for the reputation of the Symfony project like the Core Team.

 Openness and Accountability¶

-The behaviour and conduct of the initiative's key players sets the tone for the rest of the community.
-Key players should lead by example to create a culture that enables members to feel it is safe to suggest, question and challenge - rather than avoid - difficult ideas and topics.
-Key players guide the initiative in being transparent, accountable and open.
+The behavior and conduct of the initiative’s guidance team sets the tone for the rest of the community.
+The guidance team should lead by example to create a culture that enables members to feel it is safe to suggest, question and challenge - rather than avoid - difficult ideas and topics.
+The team should guide the initiative in being transparent, accountable and open.

-The initiative should establish processes that do not require any one person to hold specific positions while being adaptable to accommodate unforeseen needs of the community, especially as membership and involvement grows over time (changes to key player appointment will have to be approved by the current system, which is Fabien Potencier).
+The initiative should establish processes that do not require any one person to hold specific positions while being adaptable to accommodate unforeseen needs of the community, especially as membership and involvement grows over time (changes to guidance team member appointment will have to be approved by the current system, which is Fabien Potencier).

 This work, including the code samples, is licensed under a Creative Commons BY-SA 3.0 license.